Scalable R Package Qualification Using a CI/CD Approach

 - Deferred qualification: harder to reconstruct what was tested and why

-- Manual docs drift out of sync with code
+- Manual qualification docs drift out of sync with code

-- Teams avoid upgrading packages to dodge re-qualification
+- Teams avoid using updates to dodge re-qualification

 The standard R package lifecycle generates evidence but lacks traceability